Berlin Zoological Garden

 Is photography allowed?

-Yes, photography is permitted throughout the zoo, but be respectful of the animals and other visitors.
+Yes, photography is generally permitted throughout the zoo, but it is important to respect the animals and their space while taking pictures.

 Are there guided tours?